CBC-UCONN/genome_size_estimation/README.md

 ### Counting k-mers

-Below is a script (including a SLURM header for UConn's Xanadu cluster) that was used to count k-mers for a plant with a 320mb genome sequenced to 80x coverage on the Illumina platform:
+Below is a script (including a SLURM header for UConn's Xanadu cluster) that was used to count k-mers for a North American tree species (_Acer saccharum_) with a 320mb genome sequenced to 80x coverage on the Illumina platform:

 ```bash
 #!/bin/bash